 While the country’s mining sector produces more than 90 percent the country’s exports, the sector only accounts for 17 percent of tax revenue and 2.6 percent of employment.
 Reforms are underway in Guinea to improve the business environment and open up to high-quality foreign investment.
 However, myriad challenges remain, including attracting more investors and optimizing the mining sector, diversifying the economy, and boosting job creation.

-His Excellency will also reflected on how Guinea’s reforms may offer lessons for other resource-rich nations in Africa.
+His Excellency also reflected on how Guinea’s reforms may offer lessons for other resource-rich nations in Africa.